mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 The weather was blah; not rainy but dreary nonetheless.
 I went into the garage and looked at all the work that I did yesterday and realized that there was one more project.

-Last year when I built a fork stand for the rollers, it didn't work as well as I would have liked.
+Last year, I built a fork stand for the rollers; it didn't work as well as I would have liked.
 The unit would _"walk"_ and after a while, I'd be pedalling with a rear tire square to the rear roller and a handlebar pointing to the left or right.
 Today, I put some time into building a better rig.
 <!---->
 ### REBUILT THE FORK STAND (TRAINER)
 ![The Trainer](/assets/jpg/IMG_3030.jpeg)